 We invite you to help further the goals and objectives of the DFO by volunteering with a committee.
 For information on committees and current projects, contact us at info@danceflurry.org.

 President, Kevin Musick (he/him) Chair, Outreach Committee, Albany Contra Dance organizer.
 I am an avid contra dancer, occasional swing dancer, and member of the Albany Contra Dance organizing committee.
 I have been attending the Flurry Festival since at least 2016, and dance at a number of events in the northeast.
-I joined the DFO Board for the first time in 2020 and have served as chair of the outreach committee, as well as a member of several other committees.
+I joined the DFO Board for the first time in 2020 and have served as chair of the outreach committee, the Program Support Committee, and task forces for bylaw revisions and strategic planning.
+I have also become involved in helping with sound at a number of dances I attend from the Hudson Valley to western MA.
 I enjoy being able to contribute to this organization and to the great dance community that it serves.
 In my day job I work full-time as an electron microscopist, specializing in TEM and STEM based analysis.

 First Vice President, Amanda Stickney Chair, Diversity Policy Work Group.
 I grew up learning clarinet and going to the school dances and found the local dance scene in 2010.
 Since then, I’ve been a committed swing, blues, contra, and Latin dancer, and learned new types of dancing while attending several Flurry festivals.
 I work in the museum field and have been involved with many public disability forums.
 Since being on the DFO board, I have helped to compose a new Diversity Policy and worked with the Community Culture Committee to establish ways for people to get more information about events and to find help with transportation.
 I am looking forward to seeing what might be possible with the DFO and bringing dancing to existing and new audiences.